-&lt;sup>3 For the purposes of this procedure, surface waters are defined to include only those surface waters known or likely to support special status species or surface waters with an associated water right.
+3 For the purposes of this procedure, surface waters are defined to include only those surface waters known or likely to support special status species or surface waters with an associated water right; however, as with all of the procedures in this WAA, there may be unique circumstances that require additional site-specific analysis to adequately evaluate a project's potential impacts on surface water bodies.

-- 1. The name and contact information of the property owner and the person preparing the application. - 2.
-Site map of the project parcel and adjoining parcels.
-The map should include: Assessor's Parcel Number (APN), parcel size in acres, location of existing or proposed project well(s) and other water sources, general layout of structures on the subject parcel, location of agricultural development and general location within the county.
-Approximate locations of existing non-project wells on other parcels within 500 feet of the existing or proposed project well(s) should also be identified based on the applicant's knowledge and available public information.
-All surface waters within 1500 feet of the existing or proposed project well(s) should also be identified, based on the applicant's knowledge.
-County staff can provide assistance to the applicant in obtaining adjacent well location, APNs and parcel size information. - 3.
-A narrative on the nature of the proposed project, including all land uses on the subject parcel, projected future water uses in normal and dry years, details of current and proposed operations related to water use, description of interconnecting plumbing between the various water sources and any other pertinent information. - 4.
+proposed project well(s) should also be identified based on the applicant's knowledge and available public information.
+All surface waters within 1500 feet of the existing or proposed project well(s) should also be identified, based on the applicant's knowledge and available public information.
+County staff can provide assistance to the applicant in obtaining adjacent well location, APNs and parcel size information.

+- 3. A narrative on the nature of the proposed project, including all land uses on the subject parcel, projected future water uses in normal and dry years, details of current and proposed operations related to water use, description of interconnecting plumbing between the various water sources and any other pertinent information. - 4.
 Tabulation of existing water use compared to projected water use for all land uses current and proposed on the parcel.
 Should the water use extend to other parcels, they should be included in the analysis (see Appendix E for additional information on determining water use screening criteria when multiple parcels are involved).
 These estimates should reflect the specific requirements of the applicant's operations.
 Guidelines attached in Appendix B are an example of one way to calculate projected water demand.
 The applicant shall use these, other publicly available guidelines, other guidelines that may be provided by the Department of Planning, Building, and Environmental Services (PBES), or project specific estimates, whichever best approximate the proposed water use for the specific project and account for all other existing water uses at the subject parcel(s).